TheresaDF/MLops_project/reports/readme.md

 >
 > Answer:

 --- We did make use of DVC in the following way: Added the data on Google Drive using DVC and afterward linked it to a Google Cloud Bucket which was shared among our group members.
+Having the data in a Bucket also enabled easy training on vertex-AI.
 This helped us to easily share the data in the group as it could be pulled locally using a single command.
 However, we never used other versions of the data, and thus did not use DVC for version control, nevertheless, if in the future there is a need for another data version it can be easily managed. ---

 ### Question 11